whitemike889/Machapi/README.md

 Released under Apache license with all rights reserved.
 See the license file for more details.

+You may create derivative works provided that your work references the original author and project.

 # POF Legal
 The site POF.com is the property of its respective provider or its licensor and is protected by applicable copyright law as set forth below.
 I make no claims of ownership of their content or services.
 This is only